-They lived in the Ansonia Hotel on Broadway, home of many celebrities.
+The Ruths, meanwhile, lived in the Ansonia Hotel on Broadway, home of many celebrities.
 Helen preferred Sudbury.

 Bambino gained weight in 1922 and had a terrible season.
 He bought the Obadiah Perry Farm and renamed it Home Plate.
 Henry Ford bought the Wayside Inn a mile down the road.
-Ford complained that Ruth's dogs were chasing his chickens.
+Ford complained that Ruth’s dogs were chasing his chickens.
 He was miffed the Babe drove a Packard rather than one of his company’s Lincolns, and unsuccessfully tried to sell him a tractor.
-Bambino just wasn’t that into farming.

 The Beery Babe

-Babe Ruth told the press he spent the winter at his new farm, where he chopped wood and tried to lose weight.
+Babe Ruth told the press he spent the winter of 1922-23 at his new farm, where he chopped wood and tried to lose weight.
 He kept axes around the property in case reporters showed up, but as soon as they left he hired local teenagers to finish the chopping.
 He just sat, drank beer and talked to them.

 After a snowstorm in January 1923, Babe Ruth nearly cleaned out a South Sudbury grocer, reported the Boston Globe.
 He and Helen drove to a general store in a one-horse sleigh and stocked up for the next storm.
 While his wife bought steak, potatoes and carrots, Babe Ruth collected cheese, fancy crackers, marmalade, oranges, chipped beef and bacon.
 Then he signed a check for $25 with his picture on it.
 So much for his diet.